autowarefoundation/autoware.universe/common/autoware_fake_test_node/design/fake_test_node-design.md

 This package contains a library that introduces two utility classes that can be used in place of custom fixtures described above to write integration tests for a node:

-- `autoware::tools::testing::FakeTestNode` - to use as a custom test fixture with `TEST_F` tests
+- `autoware::fake_test_node::FakeTestNode` - to use as a custom test fixture with `TEST_F` tests
-- `autoware::tools::testing::FakeTestNodeParametrized` - to use a custom test fixture with the parametrized `TEST_P` tests (accepts a template parameter that gets forwarded to `testing::TestWithParam<T>`)
+- `autoware::fake_test_node::FakeTestNodeParametrized` - to use a custom test fixture with the parametrized `TEST_P` tests (accepts a template parameter that gets forwarded to `testing::TestWithParam<T>`)